nanmu42/robomasterpy/docs/api.rst

 --------------------

-The framework deals with video streaming, push and event, you can build your controlling logic basing on it, for example(TODO: add links):
+The framework deals with video streaming, push and event, you can build your controlling logic basing on it, for example:

-* Drive your robomaster using keyboard;
+* `Drive your robomaster using keyboard <https://github.com/nanmu42/robo-playground#drive-your-robomaster-using-keyboard>`_;
-* Make your robomaster a goalkeeper.
+* `Make your robomaster a goalkeeper <https://github.com/nanmu42/robo-playground#make-your-robomaster-a-goalkeeper>`_.

 .. autoclass:: robomasterpy.framework.Hub
    :members: